whatsa4/js/readme.md

 ## Built to Scale

-The Sui Name Service domains program is built to scale to 100m+ names on-chain with O(log n) base-lookup time for each name and O(1) for consecutive queries.
+The Sui Name Service domains program is built to scale to 100m+ names on-chain, by using the Sui dynamic object API.
 The API structure for domains is as follows:
-1. **Resolver**: Associates a domain with records and an ownership NFT.
+1. **Resolver**: Stores all domain text records and a reference to its ownership NFT.
 (Can be cached)
 2. **Domain NFT**: Represents ownership of the domain name.
 Whoever owns this NFT is automatically the resolvable address for the domain.
 3. **Profile**: Automatically created with a user's first domain registration (free of charge).
 This is used to reflect a user's identity on Sui and can be configured with all elements of their basic profile.
-It is stored as an object owned by the user.

 To prevent confusion, the **DomainNFT** owner will always be the resolvable address of the domain.
 This was done to prevent mis-transfers of funds following secondary sales, and the limited use cases